kilrah/WLED/usermods/deep_sleep/readme.md

 However, there is usually additional components on a controller that increase the value:
 - Power LED: the power LED on a ESP board draws 500uA - 1mA
 - LDO: the voltage regulator also draws idle current.
-Depending on the type used this can be around 50uA up to 5mA (LM1117).
+Depending on the type used this can be around 50uA up to 10mA (LM1117).
 Special low power LDOs with very low idle currents do exist
-- Digital LEDs: WS2812 for example draw a current of 1mA per LED.
-To make use of this usermod it is required to power them off using MOSFETs or a Relay
+- Digital LEDs: WS2812 for example draw a current of about 1mA per LED.
+To make good use of this usermod it is required to power them off using MOSFETs or a Relay

 For lowest power consumption, remove the Power LED and make sure your board does not use an LM1117.
+On a ESP32 C3 Supermini with the power LED removed (no other modifications) powered through the 5V pin I measured a current draw of 50uA in deep sleep.

 # Useable GPIOs